Command-Line Tools: ping, traceroute, nslookup, dig, ipconfig, ifconfig, ip, arp, netstat, ss, and route

 SymptomFirst useful command

-User has no IP address or wrong gatewayipconfig /all, ip addr, or ip route
+No IP or wrong gatewayipconfig /all, ip addr, or ip route

 Hostname fails but IP worksnslookup or dig

-Need to see where path stopstraceroute or tracert
+Need to see where the path stopstraceroute, tracert, or pathping

-Need to see listening TCP portsnetstat or ss
+See listening TCP portsnetstat -an or ss -tln

 Common Traps

-• Successful ping to a server does not prove the application port is open.
+• A successful ping to a server does not prove the application port is open.

-• Failed ping does not prove the server is down if ICMP is blocked.
+• A failed ping does not prove the server is down if ICMP is filtered.

-• DNS cache can make one client behave differently from another.
+• DNS cache can make one client behave differently from another; clear it with ipconfig /flushdns.

-• A correct IP address with the wrong subnet mask can still break local communication.
+• A correct IP with the wrong subnet mask still breaks local communication.

-• Multiple default gateways on one host can create unpredictable routing.
+• Multiple default gateways on one host create unpredictable routing.

 Test Your Knowledge